 Celebrating the 20th Century’s most celebrated names in decorative arts, the hotel combines the cache of an esteemed private art collection with Parisian elegance to create an authentic and homely atmosphere.

-Rooms are styled like a luxury Parisian apartment with parquet floors, decorative fireplace, faux fur, tiger prints, and original modern art.
+Rooms are styled like a luxury Parisian apartment with parquet floors, decorative fireplaces, faux fur, tiger prints, and original modern art.
 Entry-level Superior doubles are the smallest, with a queen-sized bed, which may be a problem for some luxury travelers.

 Italian marble bathrooms include a Toto toilet and Diptyque products.
 Rooms also have a Nespresso coffee machine and Mariage Frères tea.